UMAprotocol/UMIPs/UMIPs/UMIP-across-v2.md

 `l1Token` at the `ProposeRootBundle` event that came before the one being evaluated (process described above).
 If this passes the threshold, then set net send amount to the running balance value and set the running balance value to 0.

-Find all `FilledRelay` events in the block range that have `isSlowRelay` set to true.
-For each, use a similar method as above to map this event back to an `l1Token` at the `quoteTimestamp`.
-Use the `destinationChainId` as the `chainId` to determine which running balance that this event should apply to.
-If the `fillAmount` on the `FilledRelay` event is `0`, perform a historical event lookup to determine if this slow relay has been executed before by searching for past `FilledRelay` events with `isSlowRelay` equal to `true`, matching `originChainId` and `depositId`.
-If any are found, ignore this slow relay.
-TODO: explain how to determine the intended size of this slow relay vs the executed size.

-If there is no running balance initialized for this `l1Token` and `chainId`, then do a historical lookup as above to determine the previous running balance value and add this value to it.
-If there is no historical running balance, initialize it to 0.
-Add `fillAmount` to this running balance value.

 Take the above running balances and net send amounts and group them by only `chainId` and sort by `chainId`.
 Within each group, sort by `l1Token`.
 If there are more than `MAX_POOL_REBALANCE_LEAF_SIZE` `l1Tokens`, a particular chain's leaf will